Fumika0523/FrontEnd_MovieStation_11-09-2024/README.md

 6. WHen you click all enquiries, the table doesnt show first
 7. enquiry table is not mobile responsive
 8. unable to get all enquiry in front-end (able to get in postman)

+---
+9. filter by order
+10. Download button in pdf
+11. create a html base normal website